 Why is coal-powered energy being phased out?
 Why is it the government’s goal to phase out coal-powered generation by 2030?

 By reducing and eliminating emissions from coal-powered generation, fewer greenhouse gases such as CO2 will be created.
 With fewer greenhouse gases emitted, global warming will become more manageable.
-In the next section, we explain how the existence of coal-powered fire plants affect the health of Canadians and why phasing out coal-powered energy is important.
+In the next section, we explain how the existence of coal-powered fire plants affects the health of Canadians and why phasing out coal-powered energy is important.

 The health costs of coal-fired power plants